noahc3/COMP4350/threadit-api-tests/AcceptanceTests/SpoolSuggestions.md

   - Acceptance Criteria
     - Given I am a user who wants to get suggested spools based on my interests
     - When I am browsing Threadit
-    - Then I should expect to see accurate suggestions on spools based on my interests
+    - Then I see accurate suggestions on spools based on my interests
+- As a user I want to be able to update my interests to change the suggested spools
+  - Acceptance Criteria
+    - Given I am a user who wants to change my interests
+    - When I alter my interests list from my profile page
+    - Then I see my suggested spools list updating